 If you are wondering how to send magazines to inmates through Amazon, DoNotPay has a simple guide you can use to inform yourself about this process.

 There are numerous other administrative tasks we can assist you with.
-Open DoNotPay in any web browser and let us tackle:
+Open DoNotPay in any and let us tackle:

 - Disputing traffic tickets

 - Finding clinical trials to sign up for

 - Covering bills you are unable to pay

 - Signing up for free trials without worries